Chart dos and don’ts

 Don't confuse correlation with causation

 For example if you plot two different data series (A and B) on a common time series, you will notice that both follow a similar pattern over time.
 It is very hard if not impossible to prove that A cause B or viceversa.
 There are so many third factors that have influence both on A and B that are not plotted on the chart.
 Many other external factors can be the cause of both A and B changing the same way over time.
 Only a very large profound statistical-based study on all factors can give some indication of causation, if any exists.

 Don’t use maps for everything that has spatial dimension

-In the map above displays where different sectors of High-Tech manufacturing and R&D is located in the nordic countries together with their sizes (number of employed in sector).
+The map above displays where different sectors of High-Tech manufacturing and R&D is located in the Nordic countries together with their sizes (number of employed in sector).
 The map does pretty well the job of displaying where these jobs are located, but it is useless when used for comparing the different sizes of the circles.
-Moreover it is implicit that most jobs are located near the large cities like Copenhagen, Malmo, Gothenburg, Oslo, Stockholm and Helsinki.
+Moreover it is implicit that most jobs are located near the large cities like Copenhagen, Malmö, Gothenburg, Oslo, Stockholm and Helsinki.
 We learn nothing new here.

-It would be much more interesting to see the sectors data plotted on a bar chart, optionally grouped by country or other regions.
+It would be much more interesting to see the sectors data plotted on a bar chart (see figure below), optionally grouped by country or other regions.
 It would make it easier to see which region has most jobs in which sector and easier to compare the different sectors sizes with each other, if that is the story we want to tell.

 Don't use more than (about) six colors.